-The investment objective of the Fund is to achieve long-term capital growth by investing primarily in equity and equity-related securities of companies active in the growing resource optimization and environmental markets located globally.
+The Fund's investment objectives are to achieve long-term capital growth by investing primarily in equity and equity related securities in jurisdictions across the globe.

 The Fund follows a responsible approach to investing, as described in the simplified prospectus of the Fund.